bishalbarua/bishal-portfolio-website/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with Encore.ts backend and React frontend, showcasing professional work and providing a contact form for potential clients.
+A modern, responsive portfolio website built with Leap (Encore.ts backend and React frontend), showcasing professional work and providing a contact form for potential clients.

 ## Website Link (Staging)